Nil-Store/nil-store/metaspec-v2.md

 Additional dial (content‑audited receipts):
 - `p_kzg ∈ [0,1]` — Fraction of sampled receipts that MUST include one or more KZG openings at 1 KiB RS symbol boundaries corresponding to claimed bytes.
 Default 0.05.
 In plaintext mode, `p_kzg` MUST be ≥ 0.05 unless disabled by DAO vote under the Verification Load Cap.
 Honeypot DUs MUST use `p_kzg = 1.0`.
 On‑chain verification uses KZG precompiles when available; otherwise, auditors verify off‑chain with fraud‑proof slashing.
 Adjust `p_kzg` under the **Verification Load Cap** (§ 6.1).

-**Normative (Escalation Guard):** Escalation MUST increase `p` stepwise by at most ×2 per epoch and is capped by the **Verification Load Cap** from § 6.1 (on‑chain checks MUST reject steps that would exceed the cap).
-Escalation above 20% requires a signed anomaly report sustained over a moving 6‑epoch window and auto‑reverts after 2 clean epochs.
-All changes MUST be announced in‑protocol.

 #### 6.3.5 Security & Liveness
 Sampling renders expected value of receipt fraud negative under rational slashing.
 Unlike asynchronous challenges that pause reads, NilStore maintains continuous liveness; PoS² remains valid regardless of sampling outcomes.